 Approach individuals wisely and don’t make the mistake of discounting support staff.
 Whether interviewing or working, treat everyone with respect.
 It’s often administrative staff who become allies or have the ear of key decision makers.

-Being friendly with an executive’s personal assistant, for example, often helps to keep you in the loop on important conversations and decisions.
+Being friendly with an executive’s personal assistant, for example, often helps to keep you in the loop on important conversations and decisions.8.
+Build alliances when starting a new job

 Observe and identify people you’d like to know better.
 They may be especially sharp, seem to have things figured out, or make a comment on a common interest.
 Even if you don’t end up working together, it’s important to form friendships in any workplace – for your sanity, professional network, and understanding of the company.

 Make an active effort to connect with a variety of colleagues.
 This includes team members across a range of levels and with varying tenure.
 You’ll collect a diverse portfolio of perspectives.
-Established employees can offer deep institutional knowledge to help reduce your learning curve, while new hires (like you!) can bring fresh ideas and the camaraderie you need to feel settled.
+Established employees can offer deep institutional knowledge to help reduce your learning curve, while new hires (like you!) can bring fresh ideas and the camaraderie you need to feel settled.9.
+Get to know your team

 Lastly, and perhaps most importantly, the beginning of a new job is prime time to really get to know your team.
 You generally get a bit of a pass when it comes to your output in the first few weeks, so take the time to set up one-on-ones, lunches, or whatever it takes to integrate into the larger team.